Students must have 24 credits to graduate from a high school in our district vs. 22 in North Dakota.

 A number of schools have been named "Blue Ribbon" schools --the highest state and national honor: Highland Acres and Northridge Elementary Schools, Horizon Middle School, and Bismarck and Century High Schools.

-We have 17 grade schools, 3 middle level schools, 2 senior highs, an alternative high school, the Bismarck Technical Center, the Career Academy, and the BECEP early childhood program.
+We have 16 elementary schools, 3 middle level schools, 3 senior highs, an alternative high school, the Career Academy, Bismarck Technical Center, and the BECEP preschool ages 0-6 program.

-44% of administrators and teachers have master's degrees or higher.
+About 50% of our administrators and teachers have master's degrees or higher.

-The oldest building is part of Bismarck High School (1934); the newest elementary school is Sunrise (2010).
-A new Career Academy also opened in 2010.
-Lincoln Elementary will open Jan.
-2014; Liberty Elementary in Aug.
-2014; Legacy High School in fall 2015.
+The oldest building is part of Bismarck High School (1934).
+The newest elementary schools are Lincoln and Liberty (2014).
+Legacy High School opened in the fall of 2015.